-Here we went for the “spinning flames” version because of its imposing look and impressive physics (it’s not very common to see crystal flames that are spinning!).
+Here we went for the “spinning flames” version because of its imposing look and impressive physics.

 The base is massive to stay consistent with the proportions of the flame, but it remains very sober with its truncated pyramid shape (or “keyboard key” shape as we like to call it) and the two grooves that run all around it.
 This keeps the viewer’s attention on the gem.